-Our collection holdings are rich in the works of major Italian authors including Petrarch, Boccaccio, Baldassare Castiglione, Ludovico Ariosto, Pietro Bembo, and Torquato Tasso.
-These authors' works are represented in the collection in early imprints and translations, historical publications of textual criticism, and significant illustrated editions.
+Our collection holdings are rich in the works of major medieval and Renaissance Italian authors including Petrarch, Boccaccio, Baldassare Castiglione, Ludovico Ariosto, Pietro Bembo, and Torquato Tasso.
+These authors' works are represented in the collection through early imprints and translations, historical publications of textual criticism, and significant illustrated editions.

-The Department is also home to growing collections of modern literature.
-The writings of Primo Levi are actively collected, particularly first editions of works and translations published during the author's lifetime.
-The Department also houses a developing collection of small press publications that record vernacular dialect poetry of the 20th and 21st centuries.
+Special Collections also hosts growing collections of modern literature.
+In particular, the writings of Primo Levi are actively collected, particularly first editions of works and translations published during the author's lifetime.
+Special Collections additionally houses a developing collection of small press publications that record vernacular dialect poetry of the 20th and 21st centuries.

-To learn about recent additions to the collection, please see our Italian acquisitions news feed.
+- To learn more about recent additions to the collection, please see the Center for Italian Studies news feed.

-An exhibit of early Dante editions was on display at Notre Dame and at the Newberry Library in Chicago in 1994; an online version of the exhibit may be visited at Renaissance Dante in Print (1472-1629).
+- Both Notre Dame and the Newberry Library in Chicago displayed an exhibit of early Dante editions in 1994; an online version of the exhibit may be viewed at Renaissance Dante in Print (1472-1629).

 - For more links to Dante-related programs at Notre Dame, please visit The William and Katherine Devers Program in Dante Studies.